 Once you’re ready to deposit into your live trading accounts, you’ll have to choose your preferred funding method.
 The process is a little different at Halifax, since clients are required to complete a form to verify their Halifax account email.
 You will need to enter your account number and email before funding your account.
 Payments that are made in New Zealand and Australia during business hours will take around 30 minutes to process.
-Otherwise, it can take a business day to get payment processed.
+Otherwise, it can take a business day to get the payment processed.
 Deposit options include China Transfer, bank transfer notice, card payments, and POLi Bank payments.

 The range of markets available at Halifax includes Exchange Traded Funds (ETFs), Contracts for Difference (CFDs), currency pairs, options, shares, and futures.
 Each of these markets contains multiple financial instruments.
 The following options are available:

 Shares – trade shares from indices across 14 countries and 36 exchanges with dedicated account managers and auto trading options.

 Futures Trading – 200 futures contracts from 22 exchanges globally including bonds, currencies, agricultures, oils, indices, and metals.